 Chief Executive Officer

-Leslie Abbey, Esq. is an organizational leader and entrepreneur who has committed her career to supporting at-risk youth and families, social justice, and data-driven strategies to improve social service outcomes.
-As Hot Bread Kitchen’s CEO, Leslie will oversee execution of the organization’s three-year plan to support 1,000 breadwinners across New York City and expand its programs to all five boroughs.
+LESLIE ABBEY, ESQ. (she/her) is an organizational leader and entrepreneur who has committed her career to supporting families and youth, social justice, and data-driven strategies to improve social service outcomes.
+As Hot Bread Kitchen’s CEO, Leslie is overseeing execution of the organization’s three-year plan to support 1,000 breadwinners across New York City and expand its programs to all five boroughs.

-Prior to joining Hot Bread Kitchen, Leslie was Deputy Executive Director and Chief Operating Officer of Covenant House New York, the City’s largest organization dedicated to serving youth experiencing homelessness.
-Having joined the organization in 2017, Leslie oversaw more than 260 staff at seven sites in Manhattan and the Bronx, and was responsible for all programs and operations, including innovation, compliance, performance measurement, and training.
-During her tenure, she implemented significant operational improvements, including the launching of multiple data-driven strategies to improve youth outcomes.
-Leslie also jointly oversaw development and communications for the agency.
-After creating an all-new development department in her first six months, Leslie led the team to increase government and private funding revenue, resulting in growth of the organization’s budget by more than 50%.
-Leslie also spearheaded a diversity, equity, and inclusion Steering Committee, which shepherded a DEI assessment of the organization and created an agency-wide DEI strategic plan.
+Prior to joining Hot Bread Kitchen in January 2022, Leslie was Deputy Executive Director and Chief Operating Officer of Covenant House New York, the City’s largest organization dedicated to serving youth experiencing homelessness.
+Having joined the organization in 2017, Leslie oversaw 260+ staff at seven sites in Manhattan and the Bronx, and was responsible for all programs and operations.
+During her tenure, she oversaw significant operational and programmatic growth and improvements, including the launching of myriad strategies that improved youth outcomes.

-From 2014 to 2017, Leslie was Interim Executive Director and Chief Program Officer at Lantern Community Services, a leading nonprofit provider of supportive housing in New York City, and the largest operator of such services for youth leaving foster care.
+From 2014 to 2017, Leslie was Chief Program Officer at Lantern Community Services, a leading nonprofit provider of supportive housing in New York City.
 From 2007 to 2014, Leslie held progressively senior positions at the New York City Administration for Children’s Services (ACS).
-Her first role was as Executive Director of the Juvenile Justice Initiative, the City’s largest alternative-to-placement program for youth in the juvenile justice system and the first-ever program of its kind to use top tier, data-driven evidence-based social service models.
-After achieving dramatic reductions of youth in state custody in that role, Leslie was promoted to Associate Commissioner and, eventually, to Interim Deputy Commissioner, of the Division of Policy, Planning, and Measurement, where she led the creation and implementation of myriad City-wide initiatives to improve outcomes for youth and families, and oversaw all foster care, prevention, and juvenile justice contractors.
+Her first role was as Executive Director of the Juvenile Justice Initiative, the City’s largest alternative-to-placement program for youth in the juvenile justice system and the first-ever program of its kind to use data-driven evidence-based social service models.
+After playing a key role in the dramatic reduction of youth in state custody at that time, Leslie was promoted to Associate Commissioner and, eventually, to Interim Deputy Commissioner, of the Division of Policy, Planning, and Measurement, where she led the creation and implementation of myriad City-wide reform initiatives.

-Leslie started her career advocating for youth as an attorney in the Legal Aid Society’s Juvenile Rights Practice from 1997 to 2007, where she first represented children and youth in Bronx Family Court, and then moved on to the Practice’s Special Litigation and Law Reform Unit.
-In that role, Leslie brought multiple class action lawsuits against government agencies to improve conditions for youth in state custody.
+Leslie started her career advocating for youth as an attorney in the Legal Aid Society’s Juvenile Rights Practice from 1997 to 2007, where she first represented children in Bronx Family Court, and then moved on to the Practice’s Special Litigation and Law Reform Unit.
+In that role, Leslie brought multiple class action lawsuits against government agencies, and engaged in other forms of advocacy, to improve conditions for youth served by public agencies.

-A native New Yorker, Leslie lives in Manhattan with her husband, two teenagers, and rescue dog, Sammy.
+A native New Yorker who has always loved the beauty of food, Leslie lives in Manhattan with her husband, two teenage children, and rescue dog, Sammy.